 The funds will be earmarked for assisting the doctors, nurses, midwives and community health workers who are working tirelessly to treat patients around the world during the novel coronavirus pandemic.

 4 ways Johnson & Johnson is helping heroes who work at the very front lines of healthcare around the world

 In time for the Aspen Ideas: Health festival, where he will be speaking, Michael Sneed, Executive Vice President, Global Corporate Affairs & Chief Communication Officer of Johnson & Johnson, shares why nurses, midwives and other healthcare workers are a critical facet in improving worldwide health.

-The time-honored profession of midwifery has been practiced in the First Nations, Métis and Inuit communitiesfor generations.
-Lesley Paulette shares her story of helping nurture new moms and their babies in the Northwest Territories.
+The time-honored profession of midwifery has been practiced in the First Nations, Métis and Inuit communities for generations.
+For International Day of the Midwife, Lesley Paulette shares her story of helping nurture new moms and their babies in the Northwest Territories.